QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 title: How to organize your qubes
 ---

-When people first learn about Qubes OS, their first reaction is often, "Wow, this looks really cool!
+When people first learn about Qubes OS, their initial reaction is often, "Wow, this looks really cool!
 But... what can I actually *do* with it?"
 It's not always obvious which qubes you should create, what you should do in each one, and whether your organizational ideas makes sense from a security or usage